 You can buy your TV licence from:

 For more information you should contact your local TV Licence Records Office.

 TV licence inspectors travel throughout the country to check that you have a TV licence.
 If you do not have a licence you could face a fine of approximately €1000.

 If you are renting, the landlord should tell the telephone company that you are the account holder now.
 The account will be switched to your name and the bill will be issued to you.

 If you are renting you should check with the landlord to see if the account with the telephone company can be cancelled.
 Otherwise the landlord may tell the telephone company that you are the account holder and you will receive bills for line rental even if you do not make any telephone calls.

 If you are homeless you should contact your local authority or call the freephone number 1800 724 724 (in Dublin only) for advice and information on accessing emergency accommodation.

-You can also go to Crosscare Housing and Welfare Information for information on centres that provide cheap or free food, shelter and healthcare.
+You can also go to Crosscare Housing and Welfare Information or Crosscare Refugee Service for information on centres that provide cheap or free food, shelter and healthcare.